 The farm produced cucumbers, beans, squash, radishes, and tomatoes in an experimental lightweight dirt called GaiaSoil, made of recycled Styrofoam, compost and pectin gel.
 Its produce went to the museum café, to staff members and to the architects and growers.

-“There were 7,000 people there for the party,” he said.
+“There were 7,000 people there for the party,” he says.
 “We encouraged them all to pick and to graze.”

 When it was all over, the entire farm was disassembled and recycled.
-“When we took it down, even the columns were recycled,” he said.
-“We took them back to the manufacturer, who took them apart and turned them back into cardboard.”
+“When we took it down, even the columns were recycled,” he says.